lspaudel/microservice/README.md

 ---

 ### 3. Auth Service
-Responsible for authentication and authorization.
+This service is responsible for authentication and authorization.

 **Responsibilities**
 - Login / registration